jasonacox/TinyLLM/monitoring/README.md

-# Monitoring Tools
+# Monitoring Dashboard

-This will help you set up a dashboard to monitor your TinyLLM system.
+This sets up a Grafana dashboard to monitor your TinyLLM system.
+It uses Telegraf to fetch the Prometheus metrics from vLLM and a [monitor.py](monitor.py) script to pull the GPU metrics from the nvidia-smi tool.

 <img width="1319" alt="image" src="https://github.com/jasonacox/TinyLLM/assets/836718/a1389cb0-c3d1-46ec-bec1-1ff3ac412507">
 <img width="1498" alt="image" src="https://github.com/jasonacox/TinyLLM/assets/836718/f0bf092d-9a1a-4a41-902b-f95585480fde">